tmtsoftware/esw-ts/docs/src/main/services/event/event-service.md

 # Event Service
-@extref:[Event service](ts-docs:interfaces/clients.eventservice.html) provides methods to interact with the event server which implements the publish/subscribe messaging paradigm where one component publishes an event and all clients that have subscribed receive the event.
+Event service provides methods to interact with the event server which implements the publish/subscribe messaging paradigm where one component publishes an event and all clients that have subscribed receive the event.

 ## Creation of Event Service